Forty lesson plans for those wishing to develop dramatic role-play, characterisation, exploration of emotions and themes with young children.

 The majority of activities are aimed at those working with young people and adults in so-called “difficult” groups.

-A brilliant collection of starting points and structures that will get your company having fun, working together and finding ways to shape their work.
+A brilliant collection of fun starting points and structures to get your company working together and shaping their work.

 How physical theatre exercises, games and rehearsal techniques can be applied to scripted plays.